lamotta/specialsboard/README.md

 Specials Board Color Scheme
 =============

-Specials Board (Coda) Color Scheme for Sublime Text 2
+Specials Board (Coda) Color Scheme for Sublime Text 2 & Google Chrome Inspector

 You will find Sublime Text 2 packages directory by using the `Preferences -> Browse Packages`